chrisj-skinner/NgRoute-Angular-Phone-App-/README.md

-# Angular Phone App - Still in Development
+# NgRoute Angular Phone App - Still in Development

-Angular Phone App is a single page AngularJS app that displays a list of mobile phones.
+NgRoute Angular Phone App is a single page AngularJS app that displays a list of mobile phones with filer search options.

 It has been developed from the tutorial at [AngularJSTutorial].